 The tube slides and rotates with good friction and ease thanks to the quality mechanics in the mount.
 Lunar and planetary images are excellent, and to view galaxies and nebulae as more than smudges, some extra eyepieces may be needed as the telescope can optically handle high magnification.

 Features & Benefits

-Its primary advantage is as a tabletop telescope.
+I believe its primary advantage is as a tabletop telescope.
 Some may not be too excited about this feature, but there’s wisdom in it and you may find it suits you comfortably.
 A disadvantage can be the fact that you need a solid, sturdy surface to place it on.
 You can place it directly on the ground, but depending on pre-existing conditions, you may throw your back out getting up and down – just saying.

 Some don’t put any stock optically in tabletop telescopes, but to be fair, not all tabletop telescopes are equal now, are they?
-The fact that the StarBlast is ready to go, much easier and faster to get set up, and is compact is what makes it a winner for immediate or grab-and-go observation, and the optics and mechanics hold up well.
+The fact that the StarBlast is ready to go, much easier and faster to get set up, and is compact is what makes it a winner for me for immediate or grab-and-go observation, and the optics and mechanics hold up well.

 You can have a great tube on a crappy mount and all possible advantages are quickly outweighed by the negatives and consequences of a bad setup.
 To have a good telescope also means having a good mount.
 Fortunately, the StarBlast 6 has a simple and trusty alt-azimuth mount with a single-arm fork design.
 Since it’s a tabletop, there is little to no vibration and shaking.

 The mount is also outfitted with a navigation knob to smoothly slew to the direction of the desired object in the sky.
 Tube rings must be attached to the custom bracket as they allow you to rotate the tube to get the eyepiece into the most comfortable position.